Career Development Volunteer Opportunities

 By creating a LinkedIn account and adding Kenyon to your education, students and alumni can search for you online using LinkedIn’s alumni tool.
 For increased visibility among students and other alumni, join the Kenyon College Career Connections LinkedIn group.

-Hands-on experience is still one of the best ways to learn.
-We welcome you to share preexisting opportunities with Kenyon students or create one reserved specifically for a Kenyon student or graduate.
+Hands-on experience is still one of the best ways for students to learn.
+We have several ways for you to connect with Kenyon talent:

 Offer a Job Shadow